Your digital persona matters more than ever before.

 Before you start thinking about individual posts, why not think from a larger perspective and have a theme or a content plan before starting to post?
 The famous luxury couch brand ‘Burrow’ has been posting memes on its Instagram account while the underwear brand MeUndies shares posts from their customers along with pictures of their products to engage with followers on its Instagram profile.
 The point we are making is that you need to know what works for you and then slowly and steadily work your way to the top of their social media feed.

-The Durex guys have fun with their social media campaigns without ever digressing from their sole intent of keeping the ‘fun’ alive in your personal lives.
-What’s interesting is that they manage to spice up their posts irrespective of the social or topical issues they are addressing.
-The idea is to keep the social media engagement creative, compassionate and yet extremely engaging in a way that your followers feel the connect on a much deeper level.
+For example, the Durex guys have fun with their social media marketing plan without ever digressing from their sole intent of keeping the ‘fun’ alive in your personal lives.
+Consequently, what’s interesting is that they manage to spice up their posts irrespective of the social or topical issues they are addressing.
+Moreover, the idea is to keep the social media engagement creative, compassionate and yet extremely engaging in a way that your followers feel the connect on a much deeper level.
 No matter how often you are engaging with your customers, you should never shy away from promoting your products.
-If you think you are being too pushy, you should know that Investment bank Piper Jaffray through their survey on 8600 American teenagers found out that 70 percent were inclined to having brands contacting them about new products through Instagram.
-Again, the point is- how well do you understand your audience?

 Where should you share your content?